beanpole135/profile-website/docs/_pages/home.md

 ## Basic History
  - (2006) Took my first computer programming class at university (C++ class - required for physics major).
  - (2007) Learned more practical programming skill at the Air Force Institute of Technology (student internship)
- - (2008) Started graduate work at Ohio UniversityDid extensive numerical modeling work for the next 2-3 years in Fortran while at graduate school (trying to model the collapse of a neutron star into a type-II supernova).
+ - (2008) Started graduate work at Ohio University.
+Did extensive numerical modeling work for the next 2-3 years in Fortran while at graduate school (trying to model the collapse of a neutron star into a type-II supernova).
  - (2009) Started working part-time with FreeBSD via the PC-BSD project (testing/fixing application packages called PBI's).
  - (2011) Obtained Master of Science degree in Nuclear Astrophysics from Ohio University
  - (2011) Got hired by [iXsystems](https://www.ixsystems.com) full-time as part of the PC-BSD project.
- - (Nov 2021) Started working for [ACS Technologies](https://www.acstechnologies.com/) as an R&D Team Lead
+ - (Nov 2021) Started working for [ACS Technologies](https://www.acstechnologies.com/)

 ## Projects and Involvement
 * (2009-2018) [TrueOS](https://trueos.org) (formerly known as PC-BSD)